Click here to find dodgeball near you

 Opening Rush (Cloth)

-• Once a ball fully crosses center line, possession belongs to the team that brought it to their side.
+• Once a ball fully crosses center line, possession belongs to the team that brought it to that side.

 • Opposing players must relinquish grip on contested balls once possession is established.

-• Failure to relinquish (if excessive) may result in a Blue Card.
+• Failure to relinquish grip may result in a Blue Card if excessive.

 Burden